neonidian/selenium-java-bdd-tests/README.md

 ### Running low priority tests
-To run only _low_ priority tests use the command use the Gradle task `lowPriorityRegressionTests` E.g., In Linux or Mac, open command-line and use this command `./gradlew lowPriorityRegressionTests`
+To run only _low_ priority tests use the command use the Gradle task `lowPriorityRegressionTests` E.g., In Linux or Mac, open command-line and use this command `./gradlew lowPriorityRegressionTests` E.g., For Windows, open command-line like powershell and use this command `gradlew lowPriorityRegressionTests`

 ## Build system, libraries used
 * Gradle is used as the build system.
 Build file - [build.gradle](build.gradle)